benoitespinola/geocomputing/pouta/geonode/installing_geonode_2.8_ubuntu.md

 # Installation of Geonode in Ubuntu16.04
 Start with a clean Ubuntu16.04 virtual machine.
-It can be a GUI machine or a server machine and it can be running in VirtualBox or cPouta.
+It can be a GUI machine or a server machine and it can be running locally in for ex.
+VirtualBox or in the cloud in for ex CSC's cPouta.

 Some differences may arise depending on the starting machine and what is installed in it by default.
-For example the tests with a Ubuntu server machine have commonly needed the installation of some software that was not needed for in the GUI tests.
-The differences are marked with for ex. **Note-server-vm:...**.
+For example the tests with a default Ubuntu 16.04 server machine have commonly needed the installation of some packages that were not needed when using a default Ubuntu 16.04 GUI machine.
+The differences are marked with **Note-server-vm: ...** .

-The following instructions are based on the official documentation at: http://docs.geonode.org/en/master/tutorials/install_and_admin/geonode_install/
+The following instructions are based on the official documentation but include some modifications.
+The full set of minimum installation commands and settings is found here so you only need to follow these instruction.

-The commands we needed to run are all copied here from the official documentation, those may not be explained in detail as they already are in the official tutorial.
-Things that were not up-to-date and/or necessary extra steps and/or important notes are the main contribution to the official documentation.
+For reference, the official documentation can be found at: http://docs.geonode.org/en/master/tutorials/install_and_admin/geonode_install/

-The instructions below have been tested in VirtualBox GUI Ubuntu16.04 machine and in cPouta server Ubuntu16.04.
+The instructions below have been tested in VirtualBox Ubuntu16.04 GUI machine and in CSC's cPouta cloud using a default Ubuntu16.04 server machine.

+The following instructions illustrate the case using a **cPouta default Ubuntu 16.04 server machine** and could be generalized to another cloud service.

 ## Create a cPouta Ubuntu16.04 virtual machine

-Use a configuration (flavor) with at least 8Gb of memory.
+In cPouta create a virtual machine configuration (flavor) with at least 8Gb of memory.
+For example **Standard.Large**.

-If using a cloud service as cPouta, make sure that you have SSH access to the VM (security groups, public IP...).
+Make sure that you have SSH access to the VM (in cPouta security groups, public IP, ssh keys...).

+Create a "geo" user and add to sudo group.

-**Note-gui-machine**: If you are using an Ubuntu16.06 GUI machine, create a user named "geo", so you can easily follow the general installation instructions (which assume such a user).
+**Note**: you can use any user account to follow these installation instructions but it needs to have sudo capabilities.
+The instructions below assume that you are loged in as "geo" user, adjust as necessary if you are using a different user.
+Or create a user named "geo", so you can easily follow the general installation instructions.

-**Note-server-machine**: if you are using for ex cPouta, you can use the default user ("cloud-user") during the installation.
-Remember to change the name where corresponds, it is also noted in the instructions below.
+## Installation
+The installation steps:
+- Packages installation
+- GeoNode Virtual Environment Setup
+- Install GeoNode to the Virtual Environment
+- Databases and Permissions
+- Finalize GeoNode Setup
+- Set the environment
+- Accessing and testing GeoNode
+- Troubleshooting

-### Packages Installation
+## Packages Installation
 The part follows the http://docs.geonode.org/en/master/tutorials/install_and_admin/geonode_install/install_geonode_application.html#packages-installation instructions.

 This part goes quite well by simply following the oficial documentation.
 Run these commands manually one by one, see comments below for information.